JohnnieDM/CMPS242Project/README.md

 # CMPS242Project
 This is the class project for CMPS 242 using data from the Yelp Dataset Challenge.
+Currently we only support python 2, and anything less than 8GB of ram will crash.

 ## Preprocessing
 Tools we need: